-The symbolic meaning of lions in England is shonw in heraldic art where it is a common emblem of English sovereigns because of these lion-like traits:
+The symbolic meaning of lions in England is shown in heraldic art where it is a common emblem of English sovereigns because of these lion-like traits:

 As a zodiac symbol – those with the sign of Leo likely possess some lion’s personality traits such as:

 Those born under the sun sign Leo are fiercely independent, confident and in control.
 They are creative and influential forces and have the internal power to make positive (or negative) changes in their lives and the lives of others around them.
-They are very loyal people, and will defend friend and family honor to the death.
-My friend Göran Jönsson has perfectly captured the strength and ferocity the Leo represents in his zodiac pendant shown left.
+Leos are very loyal people, and will defend friend and family honor to the death.

 Lions as dream symbols indicate we may feel as though we are being preyed upon, or we are in a position to defend ourselves.
 Dreaming of lions may also be a sign of our need to get in touch with our emotions, and tame them if necessary.